gileck/book-reader-app/files/PARSER-SCRIPT-GUIDE.md

 1. **Use interactive mode first** to understand the workflow
 2. **Copy the suggested command upfront** (shown before operations start) for future runs
+3. **Paths are automatic** - The command will work from where you ran it (no path adjustments needed)
-3. **Start with parse-only** when testing parser changes
+4. **Start with parse-only** when testing parser changes
-4. **Use upload-only** when you just need to re-upload existing output
+5. **Use upload-only** when you just need to re-upload existing output
-5. **Force reparse sparingly** - cached text files are faster and allow manual fixes
+6. **Force reparse sparingly** - cached text files are faster and allow manual fixes
-6. **Command appears early** - You can copy it immediately after making selections, even if parsing takes a long time
+7. **Command appears early** - You can copy it immediately after making selections, even if parsing takes a long time
+8. **Recommended location** - Run from `files/` directory for shorter paths in commands

 ## Environment Variables